Best Ways to Maintain School and Work-Life Balance as An International Student

 best ways to maintain school and work-life balance as an international student

+If you are looking for the best ways to maintain school and work-life balance as an international student, then continue reading this article.
 As a working student, learning how to balance school and work is needed to avoid burnout.
-You’ll have to find the best ways to get your schoolwork done and attend to your work responsibilities, while maintaining a healthy life.
+You’ll have to find the best ways to get your schoolwork done and attend to your work responsibilities while maintaining a healthy life.

 Even more, some students have the pressure of completing coursework, paying for school, and yet trying to take care of their families.
 All these can be overwhelming.